Video shows steel workers scrambling into wreckage left by explosion that killed 2 in Pennsylvania

 The US Steel buyout

-U.S. Steel has been a symbol of industrialization since it was founded in 1901 by J.P.
-Morgan, Andrew Carnegie and others.
-It’s been the icon of the American steel industry that once dominated the world market until Japan and then China became preeminent steelmakers over the past 40 years.
+U.S. Steel, a symbol of industrialization since it was founded in 1901, has been the icon of the American steel industry that once dominated the world market.
+Japan and then China became preeminent steelmakers over the past 40 years.
+U.S. Steel recently became a subsidiary of Japan-based Nippon Steel Corp.

-In June, U.S. Steel and Nippon Steel announced they had finalized a “historic partnership” that gives the U.S. government a say in some matters.
-The deal came a year and a half after the Japanese company first proposed its nearly $15 billion buyout of the iconic American steelmaker.
+The deal, which was completed in June, came a year and a half after the Japanese company first proposed its nearly $15 billion buyout.

-The pursuit by Nippon Steel of the Pittsburgh-based company was buffeted by national security concerns and presidential politics in a premier battleground state, dragging out the transaction for more than a year after U.S. Steel shareholders approved it.
+The pursuit of the Pittsburgh-based company was buffeted by national security concerns and presidential politics in a battleground state, dragging out the transaction for more than a year after U.S. Steel shareholders approved it.

 Levy reported from Harrisburg, Pennsylvania.
 Casey reported from Boston, and Whittle reported from Portland, Maine.
 Associated Press reporters Holly Ramer in Concord, New Hampshire, Beatrice Dupuy in New York City and Audrey McAvoy in Honolulu contributed to this report.